What was the Challenge?

 - Created a widget from Discourse’s ‘recent discussions’ feed and integrated it on the main Dashboard homepage.
 This allows users to see information about their discussion activity without having to specifically visit the Discussions tab

-- Integrated Discourse notifications into the main Open edX top nav notifications, federated with the standard Open edX notifications
+- Integrated Discourse notifications on the Open edX® platform top nav notifications, federated with the standard notifications